 Challenge

-Creating a Japanese maple bonsai presents several challenges.
+Creating a bonsai Japanese maple presents several challenges.
 The growth of these trees requires specific care and attention.
 Proper placement, watering, fertilizing, and pruning are crucial to the health and beauty of bonsai.
 Pest and disease management can be a significant challenge for bonsai growers.

 Placement